thessnelson/thessnelson/README.md

 ### Hello World, I am Stuart Nelson! 👋
 <br/>

-- ⚡ Cybersecurity + Front End Development are my areas of expertise.
+- ⚡ Cybersecurity + Software Development are my areas of expertise.
 - 🌱 I completed my Bachelors' in General Engineering at Oral Roberts University and am finishing up my Masters' in Computer Science in December of this year!
-- 🔭 I work with multiple startups and teach WAMP development part time
+- 🔭 I work with multiple startups and work with the Cybersecurity department at A&M part-time.

 ### Find me Elsewhere!